gdalmaso96/PepperPotCheck/README.md

 The momentum looks good, centering around 27.8, the slice parameter don't seem to be affecting the measurement too much.

 Stopped simulations, now using air in HULK and increased scale range for Slice as well

+Reconstruction on the vertical is not bad at all.
+The horizontal seem to be too wide, maybe because of dispersion.
+Could be good to add a correlation between x and P together with MS deconvolution.
+I would do that removing the slice parameters.
+Let's first see whether using air improves anything in the fit.